lucafisc/fullstack-elevator-dashboard/README.md

 ## Elevator Schema

 The Elevator schema encapsulates details about each elevator.
+Elevators are characterized by their specifications, which are mostly constant values, and their operational state, which may change more often over time.

 | Property | Type | Required | Description |
 | --- | --- | --- | --- |